 On the other hand, navigational keywords suggest that the intention of the user is to navigate to a certain page, which they are already most likely aware of, but, for one reason or another, do not directly type in the web address.

-Navigational keywords may include brand names, product names, service names, locations or words such as near me, directions to, prices, cost of, etc. For example, a user who is already familiar with Visitor Analytics and some of its features, may perform a search on: Visitor Analytics starter package price.
+Navigational keywords may include brand names, product names, service names, locations or words such as near me, directions to, prices, cost of, etc. For example, a user who is already familiar with a website and some of its features, may perform a search on: Website name starter package price.

 How can I use navigational keywords to optimize?